mebigfatguy/githublistener/README.md

 githublistener
 ==============

-A simple web app that will show most active user and projects on github by day, week and month.
+A simple web app that shows most active user and projects on github by day, week and month.

 Uses Cassandra as the events store, using the data-stax cql driver.